Driver Services provides a link between Card Services client drivers

 } dev_link_t;

-structure points to a linked
+The dev field of the dev_link_t structure points to a linked

-list of dev_node_t
+list of dev_node_t structures.
+In dev_node_t, the

-field should be filled in by the driver with a
+dev_name field should be filled in by the driver with a

 device file name for accessing this device, if appropriate.
 For

-driver uses names like ``ttyS1
+example, the serial_cs driver uses names like ``ttyS1''.
+The

-fields give major and minor device numbers
+major and minor fields give major and minor device numbers

 for accessing this device.
 Driver Services relays these fields to

-user mode programs via the DS_GET_DEVICE_INFO
+user mode programs via the DS_GET_DEVICE_INFO ioctl.

-field should be used to keep track
+In dev_link_t, the state field should be used to keep track

 of the current device state.
 The following flags are defined:

-Indicates that the card is present.
+DEV_PRESENTIndicates that the card is present.
 This bit should be set and cleared by the driver's event handler in response to card insertion and removal events.

-Indicates that the card is configured for use.
+DEV_CONFIGIndicates that the card is configured for use.

-Indicates that configuration is in progress.
+DEV_CONFIG_PENDINGIndicates that configuration is in progress.

-Indicates that the card is suspended.
+DEV_SUSPENDIndicates that the card is suspended.

-Indicates that an IO operation is in progress.
+DEV_BUSYIndicates that an IO operation is in progress.
 This bit may be used as an interlock to prevent access conflicts.

-For some drivers, when a running card is ejected, the socket should not be unconfigured until any devices corresponding to this card are closed.
+DEV_STALE_CONFIGFor some drivers, when a running card is ejected, the socket should not be unconfigured until any devices corresponding to this card are closed.
 This flag indicates that the socket should be unconfigured when the device is closed.

-A driver instance should not be deleted until all its resources are released.
+DEV_STALE_LINKA driver instance should not be deleted until all its resources are released.
 This flag indicates that this driver instance should be freed as soon as the socket is unconfigured.

-field is a usage count for this device.
+The open field is a usage count for this device.
 The device

 should only be freed when the open count is zero.
 The pending